glycerine/zebrapack/README.md

 ```

 The central idea of ZebraPack: start with msgpack2, but when encoding a struct (in msgpack2 a struct is represented as a map), replace the key strings with small integers.
-In maps, typically for JSON compatibility the keys are all strings.

-By adding a small schema description (essentially a lookup table with int->string mappings and a type identifier) at the front of the serialization stream/file, we get known schema types up-front, plus compression and the ability to evolve our data without crashes.
+By having a small schema description (essentially a lookup table with int->string mappings and a type identifier) either separate or serialized at the front of the serialization stream/file, we get known schema types up-front, plus compression and the ability to evolve our data without crashes.
 If you've ever had your msgpack crash your server because you tried to change the type of a field but keep the same name, then you know how fragile msgpack can be.

 By default, today, we serialize the schema to a separate file so that the wire encoding is as fast as possible.
 However it is trivial to add/pre-pend the encoded schema to any file when you need to.
 The `zebrapack` generated Go code incorporates knowledge of the schema, so if you are only working in Go there is no need to `zebrapack -write-schema` to generate an external schema desription file.
 In summary, by default we behave like protobufs/thrift/capnproto, but dynamic languages and runtime type discovery can be supported in full fidelity.

 The second easy idea: use the Go language struct definition syntax as our serialization schema.
-Since https://github.com/tinylib/msgp already easily parses Go files, we can use this to our advantage.
-While we are focused on a serialization format for Go, other language's that can read msgpack2 can readily parse the schema.
-The schema is stored in msgpack2 (and optionally json), rather than zebrapack, for ease of bootstrapping.
+Why invent another format?
+Serialization for Go developers should be almost trivially easy.
+While we are focused on a serialization format for Go, because other language can read msgpack2, they can also readily parse the schema.
+The schema is stored in msgpack2 struct convention (and optionally json), rather than the ZebraPack struct convention, for bootstrapping.

 # background